-What are you taught – “Which metrics should you measure for an online campaigns?”
+What are you taught – “Which metrics should you measure for an online campaign?”

 Most common sufficient mentions will be:

 Conversion ratio on website – This is how you will calculate your ROI.
-You are recommended to use GA to track events and goal conversions/ eCommerce conversions on your website.
-Today software also go ahead and measure conversions across devices giving you a better understanding of how a user navigates before they end up buying.
+You are recommended to use Google Analytics to track events and goal conversions/ eCommerce conversions on your website.
+Today software also goes ahead and measure conversions across devices giving you a better understanding of how a user navigates before they end up buying.

 Cost per conversion – Basis the conversions tracked and money spent on advertising, comes your cost per conversion.
 Again it boils down to the ROI you get for your campaigns.

 A good digital marketer measures all of these metrics, an excellent one utilizes them in real time.
 But are you sure you have the correct definition for the metric you track?
 Do these definitions vary by industry?
 Let's take one metric – Conversion Ratio and discuss it in relation with the Real Estate industry.

 Understanding what a conversion is and how to track one?